bcorfman/arcade_actions/docs/VISUALIZER_GUIDE.md

 ### "The overlay is blocking my game"

-- Press **F3** to toggle it off
+- Press **F3** repeatedly to move it to a different corner or turn it off
-- The overlay is positioned at the top-left by default
+- The overlay is a single line showing action count
-- It's semi-transparent and shouldn't block most gameplay
+- It cycles through 4 corners before turning off
+- You can position it wherever is least intrusive

 ### "I don't see any actions in the timeline"